Skip to Main Content

 When collecting or creating data it is important to consider the type, format and volume of data, whether the chosen formats and software enable sharing and long-term access to the data, and whether there are any existing data that you can reuse.
 File formats can be proprietary or open.
 Open formats should be preferred to ensure long-term readability.

-Other than that, you might also consider the standards or methodologies you use, how you will structure and name your folders and files, how you will handle versioning, and what quality assurance processes you will adopt.
+You might also consider the standards or methodologies you use, how you will structure and name your folders and files, how you will handle versioning, and what quality assurance processes you will adopt.
 It is important to adopt a consistent file naming convention, e.g. based on date, time, and subject and this should also be reflected in the file directory structure.

 When research data involves personal data, it is necessary to obtain permission to process personal data, and, if so wished, to share.
 If there are external rights-holders to research data, one needs to clarify whether approval must be obtained.
 Finally, the ethics framework for research must be considered.